-- 2.6.1 The schedule for air quality monitoring in August 2014 is provided in Appendix F. - 2.6.2 Due to electricity failure, the 24-hr TSP monitoring at AMS7 scheduled on 26-27 August 2014 was rescheduled to 27-28 August 2014.
+2.6.1 The schedule for air quality monitoring in September 2014 is provided in Appendix F.

 2.7 Results and Observations

 2.7.1 The monitoring results for 1-hour TSP and 24-hour TSP are summarized in Table 2.4 and 2.5 respectively.
 Detailed impact air quality monitoring results are presented in Appendix G.